Experience An Eco-friendly Riding Adventure In The Okavango Delta

 - Horses have dedicated rest days each week and are on holiday 2 months per year

-- Our horses live out in a herd environment, allowing them to live as naturally as possible once they have carried you home safely.
+- Our horses live out in a herd environment, allowing them to live as naturally as possible once they have carried you home safely

-Please let us know if you have any more questions around this.
+Please let us know if you have any more questions about this.